 One of the unique aspects of the Funtoo community is that we allow supporters of Funtoo to use our compute infrastructure.
-Our compute infrastructure is based on Funtoo Linux and OpenVZ, a very capable and production-ready container-based compute platform that scales incredibly well.
+Our compute infrastructure is based on Funtoo Linux and LXD, a very capable and production-ready container-based compute platform that scales incredibly well.
 It provides you with a 'virtual' Funtoo environment, but gives you native, bare-metal performance.
-And this comes in quite handy, since our hardware offers up to 12 cores (24 threads) of Intel Xeon computational power, and SSD storage.
+Here's some information about our second-generation compute platform:

 Build Something Beautiful

 If you support Funtoo Linux, we also want to support you in your Funtoo Linux adventure.
 Support Funtoo Linux at a level of $15/mo and receive a Funtoo Linux virtual container.
 Here are the configurations currently being offered: